 The theory of the international labor division has received its foundation and development in the classical school of political economy, first of all in the works of its founders - Adam Smith and David Ricardo.
 The main achievement of classics is considered to be theory of comparative costs.
 The basis of this theory is the idea of the existence of cross-country differences in the costs associated with the production of certain goods.
-This situation leads to the conclusion that it is more profitable to focus on the production of good which requires lowest costs, than to produce all commodities for which there is a demand.
-Specialization on the production of this good will give the opportunity to purchase the goods in the foreign market, production costs of which are higher inside the country than outside it.
+This situation leads to the conclusion that it is more profitable to focus on the production of good that requires lowest costs, than to produce all commodities for which there is a demand.
+Specialization on the foreign market, production costs of which are higher inside the country than outside it.
 The specialization in the production of this good, which has maximum advantage, will provide the greatest economic effect.
 There are some cases, when particular country cannot produce the goods with the costs that are lower than on the international level.
 Then the specialization in the production of the good, for which the exceeding of the international level of costs is the lowest, will be relatively effective in such situation.